 From recommending wall colors, repairs and decluttering, to careful arrangement of furniture, art and accessories; professional home stagers guide you through the process to do it yourself, or they take care of all the details for you.

-If you want to work with a home stager, you can have a home staging consultation without preparing anything before your stager arrives.
+If you want to work with a home stager, you will start with a home staging consultation.

-However, when you use the 10 home staging tips outlined here, you’ll be that much further ahead and get maximum benefit from the home stager’s time.
+Yet, when you use the 10 home staging tips outlined here, you’ll be that much further ahead and get maximum benefit from the home stager’s time.

 10 Home Staging Tips To